D3strukt0r/OrbitronDev-Cloud/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/OrbitronDev/service-cloud/tags).
+For the versions available, see the [tags on this repository](https://github.com/D3strukt0r/service-cloud/tags).

 ## Authors

 * **Manuele Vaccari** - *Initial work* - Copied work from previous project [OrbitronDev](https://github.com/D3strukt0r/OrbitronDev)

-See also the list of [contributors](https://github.com/OrbitronDev/service-cloud/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/D3strukt0r/service-cloud/contributors) who participated in this project.

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under a copy of the MEGA Limited Code Review License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments